xapian/xapian/xapian-applications/omega/docs/overview.rst

         hostname of site (if supplied - this term won't exist if you index a site with base URL '/press', for instance)
 P
-        path of site (ie: the rest of the site base URL) U
+        path of site (i.e. the rest of the site base URL) U
         full URL of indexed document - if the resulting term would be > 240 characters, a hashing scheme is used to prevent omindex overflowing